 The One Ring of Sauron the Terrible, currently held by the hobbit Frodo Baggins.
 The Ring has the ability to render anyone who wears it invisible, and to preserve their life, though, as Gandalf has said, this is really an Unlife, where one eventually becomes a wraith and falls under the command of the Lord of the Rings, Sauron.
 The Ring drains the Will of anyone who uses it, and when one's will has become reduced to Zero, they are effectively dead.
-Using the Ring will drain the Ringbearer's Will score; the longer the Ringbearer wears the Ring, the lower his Will score becomes.

 The Ring is known to have a mind of its own, and will often play tricks on the Ringbearer, trying to escape and come back to its Master, the Dark Lord.
 The Ring is a burden on anyone who uses it, and only creatures with an extremely strong will should handle the Ring.
 For this reason alone, it is recommended that the Fellowship include a full complement of hobbits, who have a very strong will.